 You love the outdoors and are keen to encourage your friends or family members to do the same.
 They may or may not reciprocate.
 What do you do at such times?
 Your best bet would be to introduce them to a facet of nature that offers multiple options in the adventure and relaxation arenas.

-Bhandardara, as the name suggests is the land with an abundance of waterfalls and is one of the best places to visit in Maharashtra for people of all age groups.
+Bhandardara, as the name suggests is the land with an abundance of waterfalls.
+Also, it is one of the best places to visit in Maharashtra for people of all age groups.
 It is located in the Ahmednagar district and is in close proximity to Igatpuri, another popular holiday spot.
 We at Small Steps Adventures through our experience, have curated a list of ten must-visit places in Bhandardara for you.

 1. Bhandardara Dam